INTO-CPS-Association/DTaaS/docs/admin/guides/add_user.md

 **3. Add username and password:**

-The following code adds basic authentication for the new user.
+The following code adds basic authorization for the new user.

 ```bash
 cd DTaaS/servers/config/gateway